Shuffle/Shuffle/.github/install-guide.md

 * Default database location is in the same folder: ./shuffle-database

 # Local development installation
 Local development is pretty straight forward with **ReactJS** and **Golang**.
 This part is intended to help you run the code for development purposes.
+We recommend having Shuffle running with the Docker-compose, then manually running the portion that you want to test and/or edit.

-**PS: You have to stop the Backend Docker container to get this one working** **PPS: Use the "Launch" branch when developing to get it set up easier**
+**PS: You have to stop the Backend Docker container to get this one working**

+**PPS: Use the "Launch" branch when developing to get it set up easier**

 ## Frontend - ReactJS /w cytoscape